 - Operational Protocols: Implement strict internal procedures for handling sensitive data, limiting access, and monitoring communication.

-- Staged Disclosure: As mentioned earlier, information should be gradually released, even with an NDA.
+- Staged Disclosure: As mentioned earlier, information should be released gradually, even when a non-disclosure agreement (NDA) is in place.
+Is in place

 - Anonymization: When initially marketing the business, consider omitting identifying details to protect your identity.